-The Office of Disability Services is committed to ensuring that all information regarding a student registered in the office is maintained as confidential as required or permitted by law or permitted by law.
+The Office of Disability Services is committed to ensuring that all information regarding a student registered in the office is maintained as confidential as required or permitted by law.
 We recognize information/documentation regarding students as CONFIDENTIAL.
 No confidential information will be released by ODS unless the student provides written permission.
 We also adhere to FERPA, (Family Educational Rights and Privacy Act) where college students are considered adults and are allowed to determine who will receive information about them.

 Who Has Access to Your Information?